IFRC-Alert-Hub/Alert-Hub-Subscription-System/README.md

 The goal of the IFRC Alert Hub is to ensure that communities around the world receive the most timely and effective emergency alerts possible, so that action can be taken to protect their lives and livelihoods.

 The subscription system aims to provide internal logics that enables IFRC volunteers to subscribed to a region, receive timely notifcation of subscribed alerts, and view details of alerts.

-This Django project is a component of IFRC Alert Hub, and it is designed as a Azure Web App Service to work with [IFRC/Alert Hub CAP Aggregator](https://github.com/IFRC-Alert-Hub/Alert-Hub-CAP-Aggregator).
+This project is a component of IFRC Alert Hub, and it is designed as a Azure Web App Service to work with [IFRC/Alert Hub CAP Aggregator](https://github.com/IFRC-Alert-Hub/Alert-Hub-CAP-Aggregator).
-This application relies on it to get real-time updates about alerts with the use of Celery Broker whose provided functionality is utilised Redis.
+This project connects to two PostgreSQL Database: The alert database that stores polled alerts and subscription database that stores subscription-related records.

-This project connects to two Postgre Database: The alert database that stores polled alerts and subscription database that stores subscription-related records.
+This project relies on it to get real-time updates about alerts with the use of Celery Broker whose provided functionality is utilised Redis.
 Whenever a new alert is pooled or removed from CAP aggregator, a new task is initialised in the task queue of Celery Broker, and deliever it to the subscription system.
 Subsequently, the system matches the alert with existing subscriptions and store the result as many-to-many fields onto subscription database.